2DGD-F0TH/2DGD_F0TH/chapters/007_GameLoop.md

 ![An example of screen tearing](./images/gameloop/screentearing.png){width=50%}

-A very used fix for this phenomenon is **double buffering**, where two color buffers are used.
+A very common fix for this phenomenon is **double buffering**, where two color buffers are used.
 While the first is shown on screen, the game loop updates and draws on the second color buffer.

 When comes the time to draw the color buffer on screen, an operation called "flipping" is performed, where the second color buffer is shown on screen, so that the game loop can draw on the first color buffer.